missing-semester-cn/missing-semester-cn.github.io/course-overview.md

 Please post questions on [Piazza](https://piazza.com/class/jqjpgaeaz77785).
-In addition, we ask that you share your knowledge with your classmates through Piazza --- for "homework" for each lecture, create a Piazza note about something you've learned or something you'd like to share about the topic.
+In addition, we ask that you share your knowledge with your classmates through Piazza --- **for "homework" for each lecture, create a Piazza note about something you've learned or something you'd like to share about the topic**.

 # Exercises